Video8 / Hi8 / Digital8

 YES YES *

-How to request a Video 8 to DVD transfer, Hi8 to DVD or Digital8 to DVD transfer.
+How to request a Video 8, Hi8 Digital8 transfer.

-We have a new and easy order page, just select what kind of tapes you have and supply your details.
+We have an easy order page, just select what kind of tapes you have and supply your details.

-If you want your tapes back after you have the DVD copies (recommended):
+If you want your tapes back after you have the transfers (recommended):

 Please read our Terms and Conditions, which form part of the agreement.